Driving Test Backlog Surpasses 600,000 – Why Can’t The DVSA Clear It?

 Why Can’t the DVSA Clear the Backlog?

-The UK government has introduced several initiatives to address the Driving Test Backlog, including:
+The government has introduced several initiatives to tackle the issue:

-• Booking system reforms – A consultation is underway to prevent bots from monopolizing test slots.
+• Booking system reforms to prevent bot activity

-Despite these efforts, Transport Secretary Heidi Alexander admitted that clearing the backlog will take eight months longer than initially estimated.
+Despite these efforts, officials now estimate the backlog will take at least eight months longer to clear than originally planned.

 The Impact on Learner Drivers